phiresky/sqlite-zstd/README.md

     db_load specifies the ratio of time the db will be locked with write queries.
 For example: if set to 0.5, after each write operation taking 2 seconds the maintenance function will sleep for 2 seconds so other processes have time to run write operations against the database.
 If set to 1, the maintenance will not sleep.
 Note that this is only useful if you run the incremental maintenance function in a separate thread or process than your other logic.

     Returns 1 if there is more work to be done, 0 if everything is compressed as it should.

+    Note that each call of this function has a start up time cost equivalent to `select * from table where dictid is null`, so longer durations are more efficient.

     This function can safely be interrupted at any time, each chunk of compression work is done as an atomic operation.